Smart-Proxy Realm Provider for Active Directory

 Add realm provider to support generating one-time passwords for Active Directory membership (via adcli)

-#4 Updated by Philipp Wagner about 2 years ago
+#4 Updated by Philipp Wagner over 2 years ago

 I have a need for this and gave it a try.
 See the code here: https://github.com/theforeman/smart-proxy/compare/develop...imphil:realm-ad?expand=1 It's an initial RFC showing the basic idea, and some of the problems.

 - Precreate computer accounts in the directory

 The most problematic part is currently the tool used to perform the AD operations.
 Essentially I know of two options: msktutil and adcli.
 Both have problems (at least in our setup). adcli does not work at all due to auth issues and does not allow to specify the computer name (netbios name) independently of the hostname (which is required in our setup). msktutil works great, but doesn't have the ability to delete or reset accounts (for rebuild).
 So currently I use msktutil to create the accounts, and everything else needs to be done manually.
 I have, however, bug reports open with msktutil and adcli to fix those problems, let's see how this goes.

 Open questions at the moment are (it's a RFC after all :)):